 Our ICs are used as components in electronic devices in various markets.
 As a result, we have devoted and expect to continue to devote a large amount of resources to develop products based on new and emerging technologies and standards that will be commercially introduced in the future.
-Research and development expense during the three months ended April 1, 2006 was \$27.6 million, or 24.1% of revenues.
+Research and development expense during the six months ended July 1, 2006 was \$58.0 million, or 24.4% of revenues.
 A number of large companies are actively involved in the development of these new technologies and standards.
 Should any of these companies delay or abandon their efforts to develop commercially available products based on new technologies and standards, our research and development efforts with respect to these technologies and standards likely would have no appreciable value.
-In addition, if we do not correctly anticipate new technologies and standards, or if the products that we develop based on these new technologies and standards develop later than we anticipate, or do not develop at all, demand for our products that are currently in development would suffer, resulting in lower sales of these products than we currently anticipate.
+In addition, if we do not correctly anticipate new technologies and standards, or if the products that we develop based on these new technologies and standards fail to achieve market acceptance, our competitors may be better able to address market demand than we would.
+Furthermore, if markets for these new technologies and standards develop later than we anticipate, or do not develop at all, demand for our products that are currently in development would suffer, resulting in lower sales of these products than we currently anticipate.
 For example, we have introduced to market the Aero Transceiver product for use in wireless phones operating on the GSM/GPRS standard.
-We believe this market is now in the early stages of adopting the EDGE and WCDMA markets to further develop and expand in 2006 and 2007.
+We believe this market is now in the early stages of adopting the EDGE and WCDMA standards, which allow for enhanced data generation and transmission using mobile handsets.
+Forecasters expect the EDGE and WCDMA markets to further develop and expand in 2006 and 2007.
 In September 2005, we extended our Aero family to meet the EDGE standard with the Aero IIe single-chip EDGE Radio.
 However, we cannot be certain that the use of this technology will not change in the future and thereby make our products unsuitable.
-Furthermore, we cannot be certain that any product we develop for these standards will achieve market acceptance.
+Furthermore, we cannot be certain that any product we develop for these